stylus/stylus/docs/hashes.md

     list[2].color
     // => #32E

-You now can create a JSON-alike variable.
+To access its values, we can use both brackets syntax (`['str']`) and dot syntax (`.`).
+Brackets syntax works well for programming, meanwhile dot syntax is more readable and JSON-alike syntax.
 It works well with iteration and conditional statement as well.

 ## Getters